I am an Assistant Professor in

 - Bohne is a symbolic shape analysis tool.
 It infers loop invariants of programs manipulating heap-allocated data structures.
 Bohne is integrated into the Jahob verification system.

 - SLAyer is a tool for automatic formal verification of industrial low-level software components.
-SLAyer is developed at Microsoft Research Cambridge.
+SLAyer is being developed at Microsoft Research Cambridge.

 - HAVOC is a tool for specifying and checking properties of systems software written in C, in the presence of pointer manipulations, unsafe casts and dynamic memory allocation.
-HAVOC is developed at Microsoft Research Redmond.
+HAVOC is being developed at Microsoft Research Redmond.

 - Object-Oriented Programming (undergraduate), Fall 2013.

 - Rigorous Software Development (graduate), Spring 2013, Spring 2012.